Marijuana Legal in Mexico by 2021? Here's the Latest.

-The news comes after Mexico's Senate approved a bill on Nov.
+Mexico's Senate had initially approved the bill on Nov.
 19, 2020, for the national legalization of cannabis, as reported by Tom Angell from Marijuana Moment.

 The proposed legislation "would establish a regulated cannabis market in Mexico, allowing adults 18 and older to purchase and possess up to 28 grams of marijuana and cultivate up to six plants for personal use," Angell reported.

-Among last-minute amendments added to the legislation was a change stipulating that all previous cannabis convictions are to be expunged from peoples' criminal records within six months.
+The Senate had added amendments added to the legislation including the stipulation that all previous cannabis convictions are to be expunged from peoples' criminal records within six months.

 "Lawmakers also removed a prohibition on owning more than one type of marijuana license, allowing for vertical integration of cannabis businesses.
 A previous version of the bill would have only allowed people from vulnerable communities to hold more than one license type," Angell wrote.

 "While advocates have celebrated the advancement of cannabis reform through the legislature, they have fought hard for changes to better protect consumers’ rights and promote social equity in the legal market.
-Namely, they remain concerned about high penalties that can be imposed for violating the cannabis rules and feel the bill should do more to allow opportunities for small farmers," Angell continued, adding that a lot of the requested changes have not made it into the legislation approved by the Senate.
+Namely, they remain concerned about high penalties that can be imposed for violating the cannabis rules and feel the bill should do more to allow opportunities for small farmers," Angell continued, adding that a lot of the requested changes had not made it into the legislation approved by the Senate.

 April Deadline Looming to Make Marijuana Legal